Alpha Beta Gamma (film)

 Alpha Beta Gamma is a 2021 Indian Hindi-language romantic comedy film directed by debutant director Shankar Srikumar and starring Nishan, Amit Kumar Vashisth, and Reena Aggarwal.
-The story and screenplay is written by Menka Sharma and Shankar.
+The story and screenplay is written by Menka Sharma and Shankar Srikumar.
 The film is produced by Jithin Raj, Mona Shankar, Thomas Punnoose, and Menka Sharma.
 The film is a joint venture between Choti Film Productions and Knownsense Entertainment.

 Kartik Kumar Bhagat was the film's cinematographer, and its soundtrack and score are composed by Biplaab Dutta.

 Background score was done by Prassanna Vishwanathan.

 Alpha Beta Gamma was world premiered at the 52nd International Film Festival of India at Goa, in the Indian Panorama feature film segment on 24 November 2021.
 It's a first and debut for most of the people associated with the film.
 The film was one of the only two Hindi films to be screened under Indian Panorama in the feature film segment out of 221 applications.